Hamburg Notation System

 The Hamburg Sign Language Notation System (HamNoSys) is a transcription system for all sign languages (including American Sign Language).
 It has a direct correspondence between symbols and gesture aspects, such as hand location, shape and movement.
 It was developed in 1984 at the University of Hamburg, Germany.
 As of 2020, it is in its fourth revision.

 Though it has roots in Stokoe notation, HamNoSys does not identify with any specific national diversified fingerspelling system, and as such is intended for a wider range of applications than Stokoe which was designed specifically for ASL and only later adapted to other sign languages.

 Unlike SignWriting and the Stokoe system, it is not intended as a practical writing system, and is mainly used to describe the nuances of a single sign.
-It's more like the International Phonetic Alphabet in that regard.
-Both systems are meant for use by linguistics, and include details such as phonemes leading to long, complex segments.
+It is more like the International Phonetic Alphabet in that regard.
+Both systems are meant for use by linguists, and include details such as phonemes leading to long, complex segments.

-The HamNoSys is not encoded in Unicode.
+HamNoSys is not encoded in Unicode.
 Computer processing is made possible by a HamNoSysUnicode.ttf font, which uses Private Use Area characters.